tomasnorre/crawler/Documentation/Configuration/ConfigurationRecords/Index.rst

 - **Append cHash** - :ref:`paramSets.[key].cHash <crawler-tsconfig-paramSets-key-cHash>`

-- **Exclude pages** - comma separated list of page ids which should not be crawled.
-Add a "+" and an integer after the page id to define the recursiveness.
-Example: "2+99" will take all pages, 99 levels deep, under page id 2.
+- **Exclude pages** - comma separated list of page ids which should not be crawled

 .. image:: /Images/backend_configurationrecord.png